azdabat/Incident-Response-and-Threat-Hunting-Guide/rules/credential-access/pass-the-hash.md

 ## Threat Focus

 Pass-the-Hash Pattern (NTLM) is detected using pure native telemetry (no external TI) at L3 fidelity.
 - Category: credential-access
 - MITRE: T1550.002

+  ## Pass-the-Hash (NTLM Network Lateral) — L3 Native Detection Rule
+**Category:** Credential-Access / Lateral Movement
+**MITRE:** T1550.002 (Pass-the-Hash), T1078 (Valid Accounts)

+This rule detects NTLM-based lateral movement using *native telemetry only*, with no external threat intelligence or signatures.
+Pass-the-Hash allows an adversary to authenticate to remote systems using stolen NTLM hashes instead of plaintext credentials.
+This typically follows LSASS credential theft and is frequently observed during internal recon, lateral movement, or privilege escalation.

+### Detection Approach
+The rule uses `IdentityLogonEvents` to identify NTLM “Resource Access” logons that originate from non-DC endpoints.
+These events are aggregated by source host and account to analyse:

+- Number of **unique target hosts** accessed via NTLM
+- Volume of NTLM traffic over short time windows
+- Use of **privileged accounts** (e.g., admin, svc accounts)
+- NTLM authentication from endpoints that rarely generate it
+- Patterns consistent with credential misuse or automated sweeps

+### Behavioural Scoring (Native L3)
+A weighted scoring model increases confidence when:
+- The same workstation touches many NTLM targets
+- NTLM activity bursts occur in short time windows
+- Administrative or service accounts authenticate from non-DC hosts
+- NTLM usage is inconsistent with the device’s expected behaviour

+Severity is mapped from the total confidence score (High, Medium, Low).

+### What This Rule Detects
+- Classic Pass-the-Hash lateral traversal
+- SMB / PsExec-style NTLM authentication chains
+- Misuse of high-privilege accounts from compromised workstations
+- NTLM sweeps across servers during internal pivoting
+- Stolen credentials being replayed from unexpected hosts

+### Usage Notes
+A small amount of noise may originate from:
+- Legitimate admin jump hosts
+- Backup/orchestration systems
+- Patch automation frameworks

+These baselines can be safely allowlisted at the analytics-rule level.

+This detection is fully native, environment-aware after tuning, and provides reliable high-fidelity alerts for credential misuse and NTLM-based lateral movement activity.

 ## Advanced Hunting Query (MDE / Sentinel)